Universal Weakly Fault-Tolerant Quantum Computation via Code Switching in the [[8,3,2]] Code: Introduction

 One of the simplest routes to fault tolerance is through \emph{transversal} gate implementations~\cite{Shor:96}.
 A transversal logical gate decomposes into physical gates that act independently on each qubit within a code block (and, for two-block gates, couple only corresponding qubits across blocks).
 This structure prevents a single physical error from spreading within a block and turning into a higher-weight error~\cite{eastin2009restrictions,Knill:05}.
-While scaling quantum computers to fully error-correcting fault tolerance remains challenging, a recent study demonstrated an approach to \emph{weak} fault tolerance in implementing the logical Clifford set on the $[[n,n-2,2]]$ family of codes without using any transversal logical gates \cite{gerhard2024weakly}.
+While scaling quantum computers to fully error-correcting fault tolerance remains challenging, a recent study demonstrated an approach to \emph{weak} fault tolerance in implementing the logical Clifford set on the high-rate $[[n,n-2,2]]$ family of codes without using any transversal logical gates \cite{gerhard2024weakly}.
 In this weakly fault-tolerant setting, circuits are designed so that any error produced by a single faulty gate or measurement is detectable by measuring ancillas used in their weakly fault-tolerant circuits that implement two-qubit entangling gates.
 Runs with nontrivial syndrome are discarded~\cite{Knill:05,gerhard2024weakly}.
-Although this approach is error-detecting rather than error-correcting, postselection yields a quadratic suppression of logical errors, consistent with the expected behavior of the high-rate $[[n,n-2,2]]$ family of codes, and does not require real-time decoding and feedback.
+Although this approach is error-detecting rather than error-correcting, postselection yields a quadratic suppression of logical errors, consistent with the expected behavior of the $[[n,n-2,2]]$ family of codes, and does not require real-time decoding and feedback.

 Encoded universal quantum computation requires a set of logical gates that can approximate any unitary transformation \cite{kitaev1997quantum}.
-A common minimal choice is $\{H,{\rm CNOT},T\}$~\cite{Boykin:99}.
+A common minimal choice is $\{H,{\mathrm{CNOT}},T\}$, where $H$ and $T$ denote the Hadamard and $\pi/8$ gates, respectively~\cite{Boykin:99}.
 However, the Eastin-Knill theorem implies that no QEC code admits a universal set of \emph{transversal} logical gates \cite{eastin2009restrictions}.
 A widely used workaround is magic-state injection and distillation~\cite{Bravyi:2005aa}: noisy ``magic states'' are injected as non-Clifford resources, and distillation (using only Clifford operations) converts many noisy copies into fewer copies with higher fidelity.
-However, estimates indicate that realizing a single high-fidelity logical $T$ gate can require on the order of $10^3$ code cycles~\cite{Litinski2019magicstate}, which remains far beyond the reach of many near-term platforms.
+However, estimates indicate that realizing a single high-fidelity logical $T$ gate can require on the order of $10^3$ code cycles~\cite{Litinski2019magicstate}, which remains far beyond the reach of near-term platforms.

 An alternative route to a fault-tolerant universal gate set is \emph{code switching} between codes that implement complementary logical gates via transversal physical gates~\cite{Anderson:2014aa}.
 Switching codes while preserving the logical information typically proceeds via \emph{gauge fixing}, i.e., measuring suitable gauge operators and projecting onto eigenstates so that the measured eigenoperators become stabilizer generators of the target code \cite{bombin2015gauge, kubica2015universal, quan2018fault,butt2024fault}.